 Undeterred, you simplify your speech, begin using your hands, and start drawing simple illustrations on the whiteboard.
 You draw a table with a simple dataset, and then an arrow from one of the rows in the table to a more detailed view of a single row in the table.
 You ask each person in the room to follow your example by drawing a simple table and a detailed item view (with much hand gesturing and an enthusiastic expression).
 You also draw very large labels on top of each view, calling the first a ‘list view’, and the second a ‘details view’.
 Incredibly, everyone now understands what you’ve been trying to illustrate.
 For bonus points, you draw a combined list and details view (a classic parent child relationship) place a new label above this and everyone nods in approval.
 Success.

-In reality you’re unlikely to start a meeting without being reasonably sure that everyone in the room has at least a basic understanding of the language being used to communicate.
+In reality you’re unlikely to start a meeting without being fairly sure that everyone in the room has at least a basic understanding of the language being used to communicate.
 However, as soon as you begin discussing more specialized topics or concepts, you may be confronted with the same puzzled expressions and a complete lack of understanding from people with very different backgrounds, or different areas of expertise.

 The key then, as hinted at in an earlier post, is to try to establish a common vocabulary - a vocabulary of design patterns that everyone can understand and share.